wastefactory/Weather-Today/README.md

 ```

 ### Dev Environment
-/src directory : will be the development source.
+1. `/src` directory : will be the development source.
-/dist directory : will be the extension package.
+2. `/dist` directory : will be the extension package.

 ```
 > npm run build
 ```

-Running 'npm run build' will transpile and build all the source files into bundle.js and vendor.bundle.js and will be available in /dist/app directory.
+Running `npm run build` will transpile and build all the source files into bundle.js and vendor.bundle.js and will be available in `/dist/app` directory.

 ### Production Build
 To pack the project for production, you need to run: